• Home

 If your initial filing is challenged as to its completeness, your schedules can be amended.

 Amendments usually cause no difficulty, unless it appears that you could not innocently have omitted an asset.
 Try telling the trustee you didn’t remember the vacation house is a stretch.
-If you forgot a timeshare you’ve never used, maybe it’s more plausible.
+If you forgot a class action of which you’re a part, maybe it’s more plausible.

 Have deadlines been missed?